emyca/Spring-Boot-Foto-Kit/README.md

 # Foto Kit

 This is Spring Boot demo app.
+It demonstrates data manipulation, CRUD operations.

+(It's in development process)